jonatan-pretelt/Tamato-Restaurant/README.md

 # Tamato Restaurant Website

+Open 👉🏽 https://tamatorestaurant.netlify.app/ to view it in your browser.

-**Tamato** is a minimalistic fake restaurant website built using only HTML and CSS.
+**Tamato** is a minimalistic fake restaurant website built using only HTML and CSS (and a bit of JS). \
  This project is designed to showcase a clean, simple layout for a restaurant landing page, complete with a hero section, menu, and about section.

 ## Features